 One of the largest pharmaceutical companies in the world.
 Roundup, produced by its subsidiary Monsanto, is used by the Israeli military to destroy Palestinian crops in Gaza.

-The detrimental use of herbicides needs to be understood in the context of the decade-long military blockade imposed by Israel on the Gaza Strip.
+The detrimental use of herbicides in Gaza needs to be understood in the context of the decade-long military blockade imposed by Israel on the Gaza Strip.
 In 2017, the UN estimated that more than 40 percent of the population in Gaza was food insecure, mainly as a result of the blockade.
 By destroying crops year after year, Israel may be in violation of Article 55 of the Fourth Geneva Convention, which requires an occupying state to ensure the food supplies of the occupied population.
 In addition, customary international humanitarian law prohibits the use of starvation as a method of warfare and prohibits attacking “objects Indispensable to the survival of the civilian population.”
 Under the blockade, local produce has become one of the main sources of sustenance and livelihood for Palestinians in Gaza.